 When a mouse or keyboard hotkey is disabled via #IfWin, it performs its native function; that is, it passes through to the active window as though there is no such hotkey.
-There is one exception: Joystick hotkeys: although #IfWin works, it never prevents other programs from seeing the press of a button.
+There is one exception: Controller hotkeys: although #IfWin works, it never prevents other programs from seeing the press of a button.

 #IfWin can also be used to alter the behavior of an ordinary key like Enter or Space.
 This is useful when a particular window ignores that key or performs some action you find undesirable.
 For example:

 #IfWinActive Reminders ahk_class #32770 ; The "reminders" window in Outlook.
 Enter::Send !o ; Have an "Enter" keystroke open the selected reminder rather than snoozing it. #IfWinActive